rgambord/c99-doc/doc/sections/11/index.rst

 .. _9899_Dp1:

+.. container:: snum

+   :ref:`1 <9899_Dp1>`

-:ref:`1 <9899_Dp1>` This clause lists the hexadecimal code values that are valid in universal character names in identifiers.
+This clause lists the hexadecimal code values that are valid in universal character names in identifiers.

 .. _9899_Dp2:

+.. container:: snum

+   :ref:`2 <9899_Dp2>`

-:ref:`2 <9899_Dp2>` This table is reproduced unchanged from ISO/IEC TR 10176:1998, produced by ISO/IEC JTC 1/SC 22/WG 20, except for the omission of ranges that are part of the basic character sets.
+This table is reproduced unchanged from ISO/IEC TR 10176:1998, produced by ISO/IEC JTC 1/SC 22/WG 20, except for the omission of ranges that are part of the basic character sets.

 Latin: